giladnah/VLM-Demo/README.md

   curl -X POST http://localhost:11434/api/generate ...
   ```
 - If you want to restrict access, consider using a VPN or firewall rules to limit which IPs can connect.
+- If you see errors about missing models, double-check the spelling and version in both `config.yaml` and your `ollama list` output.
+- If the Ollama server is running on a remote machine, ensure the `ollama_server` URL in `config.yaml` points to the correct address and port.

 ## Secure OpenAI API Key Handling